Caleb598/Pixy/README.md

 ## License

 Pixy Render Engine is available under a commercial license.
 Please review the license agreement provided with the software for more details regarding usage, restrictions, and redistribution.

-## Acknowledgments

-We would like to express our gratitude to the open-source community and the developers of various libraries and technologies that have contributed to Pixy.
-Without their efforts, this render engine would not have been possible.

 ## About